risingwavelabs/rfcs/rfcs/0052-create-sink-into-table.md

 - Do DML on it and do modifications
 - define Primary key and on conflict behavior
 - define a TTL on the table
+  - But it will introduce wrong check pk behavior and give the downstream an illegal changes stream

 ![](./images/0052-sink-to-table/1.png)
 ```SQL